 “Kate impressed me with her calm manner, and she had a process that gave me confidence that I could be successful.
 I trusted her, and it worked out great.”

 “Kate is awesome.
-She helped me to feel good about how I handled some difficult issues and was able to quickly sift through my issues to find a few core areas I could focus upon.”
+She helped me to feel good about how I handled some difficult issues and was able to quickly help me identify a few core areas I could focus upon.”

-“Kate helped me think about how to reframe some issues and gave me confidence in ‘selling’ myself effectively.
+“Kate helped me think about how to reframe some issues and gave me confidence.
 She also helped me manage a couple of difficult professional relationships and situations.”